TheThingsNetwork/docs/_archives/refactor/arduino/_ide.md

 }
 ```

-> If you use `while()` to wait for the monitor with no timeout, `setup()` will never complete if you don't connect you device and open the IDE's Serial Monitor.

 ## Verify & Upload sketches

 When you upload a sketch to your Arduino it will first compile and fail if your sketch has errors.
 If there are no errors it will continue to upload.